 - How to Report a Phishing Website to Google

-Spammy content uses techniques to circumvent Google’s quality standards to get better placement in search results.
+Whether it’s spammy, fraudulent, fake or even scam content, websites use techniques to circumvent Google’s quality standards to get better placement in search results.
 Some of these spammy techniques are listed below:

 - Hidden text or links can be placed in content to obscure it from users and manipulate search engine rankings.